-This stakeholder analysis informed the development of a communications and engagement strategy which will develop a shared understanding of how communications will occur, when communications will occur and why communications will occur.
-This will increase efficiencies, reduce duplications and provide consistent messaging through the implementation of IFMP in the Pyrenees Shire.
+This stakeholder analysis informed the development of a communications and engagement strategy which hasl develop a shared understanding of how communications will occur, when communications will occur and why communications will occur.
+This creates efficiencies, reduces duplications and provides consistent messaging through the implementation of fire management strategies in the Pyrenees Shire.
 (Refer to Appendix D - Engagement and Communications Strategy).